cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Encodings guarantee that the resulting point satisfies the elliptic curve equation.
 However, to obtain a point in a subgroup of order r, the cofactor clearing process must be performed.
-In the description of each encoding, the last step returns h * (x,y) which represents the cofactor clearing operation.
+In the description of each encoding, the last step returns h * (x, y) which represents the cofactor clearing operation.

 For prime order groups, h=1 and then no operation is required.
 On the other hand, when h>1, cofactor clearing is performed, in most of cases, as a scalar